Things to do in Boston

 Walk the Freedom Trail

-The Freedom trail will give you a great overview of everything Boston has to offer, while you learn the history of the city.
+The Freedom trail will give you a great overview of everything Boston has to offer while you learn the history of the city.
 This is a must-see for all who come to Boston.

 Here’s what you can expect:

-The trail begins at Boston Common and ends at the Bunker Hill Monument, winding through 16 of the most historic sites in America.
+The Freedom trail begins at Boston Common and ends at the Bunker Hill Monument, winding through 16 of the most historic sites in America.
 Make sure to check out Paul Revere’s House and The Old North Church as well!
 If you pass by Faneuil Hall Marketplace on the way, that’s a great destination for food.

 You will visit historic buildings, churches, and locations of importance to American/Massachusetts history.

-Watch a Red Sox game
+Watch a Red Sox game in Fenway Park

 The Boston Red Sox are one of America’s most historic baseball teams and have been around since 1901.
 They play in Fenway Park, which is located right next to Boston University, so if you’re visiting BU especially, it’s the perfect opportunity to get out and watch some ball!